-Our new online Master's Program in Digital Content Strategy trains graduates to find, use and analyze information and data to solve organizational problems.
+Our online Master's Program in Digital Content Strategy trains graduates to find, use and analyze information and data to solve organizational problems.
 You will build skills you can use immediately while broadening your thinking and encouraging a mindset for adapting to the ever-changing digital landscape.

 With certificates in Social Media Strategy and Data Interpretation and Communication, you can become the information expert in your organization.
 As a digital troubleshooter, you will be able to bridge the gap between those with big ideas but little understanding of how to turn those ideas into reality and those with technical skills who lack the broader vision needed to move beyond the status quo.